ucberkeley/brc-cyberinfrastructure/photoscancontainer/README.md

-# Build a Photoscan container, push it to Dockerhub, and convert it to run as a Singularity container
+# Build a Singularity container that includes Photoscan, using a Singularity recipe file

 Build a Photoscan container using Singularity to run on Jetstream, Savio, or anyehwere else the Singularity container runtime is installed.